TWBug/GoldCardHenge/content/qualification/_index.en.md

 ---
 title: Qualifications
-summary: Professionals from eight different industries can apply for the Gold Card.
-Each field has its own individual qualification categories.
-Check out below for more details.
+summary: The Act for the Recruitment and Employment of Foreign Professional Talent identifies eight different fields under which individuals can apply for the Taiwan Employment Gold Card.
+The qualifications for each field are detailed below.
 ---
 <!-- This text will never be seen -->